o-ran-sc/o-du-phy/docs/Transport-Layer-and-ORAN-Fronthaul-Protocol-Implementation_fh.rst

 -  timeOffset

--  frameStrucutre: defined as the structure of xran_cp_radioapp_frameStructure
+-  frameStructure: defined as the structure of xran_cp_radioapp_frameStructure

 -  cpLength